xt99/jQuery-Validation-Engine/README.md

     Client calls url?fieldId=id1&fieldValue=value1&...etc ==> Server (form.action)

-Server responds with an array of tuple: field1, status, errorMsg.
+Server responds with a list of arrays: [fieldid, status, errorMsg].

+* fieldid is the name (id) of the field
+* status is the result of the validation, true if it passes, false if it fails
+* errorMsg is an error string (or a selector) to the prompt text

     Client receives <== [["id1", boolean,"errorMsg"],["id2", false, "there is an error "],["id3", true, "this field is good"]] Server

+Note that only errors (status=false) shall be returned from the server.
+However you may also decide to return an entry with a status=true in which case the errorMsg will show as a green prompt.

 ####Callbacks

-Since the form validation is asynchronously delegated to the form action, we defined two call back methods to get notified before and after the ajax call.
+Since the form validation is asynchronously delegated to the form action, we provide two callback methods:

-**onBeforeAjaxFormValidation(form, options)**
+**onBeforeAjaxFormValidation(form, options)** is called before the ajax form validation call, it may return false to stop the request

-**onAjaxFormComplete: function(form, status, json_response_from_server, options)**
+**onAjaxFormComplete: function(form, status, json_response_from_server, options)** is called after the ajax form validation call

 Custom Regex
 ---